davidz299/cf_ai_squirrito/README.md

 # Squirrito 🐿️

-Capture the Moment, but with humour!
+Capture the moment, but with humour!

 Meet Squirrito 🐿️, your very human-like squirrel best-friend that makes the best jokes and hoards your memories, instead of nuts.